Joe-Huber/Joe-Huber/README.md

 <h2 id="about">💜 About</h2>

 - Locates in Los Angeles & Evanston
-- Freshman at Northwestern University
+- First-year student at Northwestern University

 <hr/>